dorian-marchal/atom-config/packages/turbo-javascript/README.md

 # turbo-javascript
-A collection of commands and ES6-ready snippets for optimizing Javascript development productivity.
+A collection of commands and ES6-ready snippets for optimizing Javascript and Typescript development productivity.

 ## Commands